icanbwell/fhir-server/everything.md

 Resources returned/deleted:
 Patient, Account, AdverseEvent, AllergyIntolerance, Appointment, AppointmentResponse, Basic, BodyStructure, CarePlan, CareTeam, ChargeItem, Claim, ClaimResponse, ClinicalImpression, Communication, CommunicationRequest, Composition, Condition, Consent, Contract, Coverage, CoverageEligibilityRequest, CoverageEligibilityResponse, DetectedIssue, Device, DeviceRequest, DeviceUseStatement, DiagnosticReport, DocumentManifest, DocumentReference, Encounter, EnrollmentRequest, EpisodeOfCare, ExplanationOfBenefit, FamilyMemberHistory, Flag, Goal, Group, GuidanceResponse, ImagingStudy, Immunization, ImmunizationEvaluation, ImmunizationRecommendation, Invoice, List, MeasureReport, MedicationAdministration, MedicationDispense, MedicationRequest, MedicationStatement, MolecularSequence, NutritionOrder, Observation, Patient, Person, Procedure, Provenance, QuestionnaireResponse, RelatedPerson, RequestGroup, ResearchSubject, RiskAssessment, Schedule, ServiceRequest, Specimen, SupplyDelivery, SupplyRequest, Task, VisionPrescription

-## Supported query parameters
+## Supported search query parameters

 ### id

 It can be used if data related to more than one resource provided needs to be fetched.
-If `id` query param is passed, then the path param is ignored.
+If `id` search query parameter is passed, then the path parameter is ignored.

 For example: <base_url>/4_0_0/Patient/$everything?id=patient1,patient2

 ### contained

 By default, the FHIR returns all the related resources in the top level bundle.
-However if you pass in the `contained` query parameter then the FHIR server will put the related resources in a `contained` field under each resource.
+However if you pass the `contained` search query parameter then the FHIR server will put the related resources in a `contained` field under each resource.

 For example: <base_url>/4_0_0/Patient/<patient1>/$everything?contained=true